 Indonesia does not have a personal effects allowance, and all shipments entering the country are subject to taxes/duties ranging from 0%-20%.
 Other charges and duties may also apply.
 All uploaded documents detailed below must match the name of the receiver on the order, as Indonesian customs will not accept documentation in the name of the shipper.

 The named receiver must be in the country for customs clearance procedures as they will be required to provide their flight ticket showing they have travelled to Indonesia from the country they are shipping from, and also provide an image of their boarding pass from their flight, and entry stamp in their passport issued upon arrival in Indonesia.
-Indonesian Citizens may also be required to provide a copy of their ID Card (EKTP) and foreigners any visas held if not entering the country under the Visa Exemption rules for holiday.
+Indonesian Citizens may also be required to provide a copy of their ID Card (EKTP) and Tax ID (NPWP), and foreigners any visas held if not entering the country under the Visa Exemption rules for holiday.